VigneshwaranBS/Math-For-DataScience/README.md

 # math-for-machine-learning
-Statistics and math for machine learning and data science
+Statistics and math for machine learning and data science.